How to use Erudite in a sentence:- Sentence examples of Erudite, Eruditely, Erudition and Eruditeness.

 10) It is an erudite presentation series on the topic of deciduous forests which all botanists must attend.

-Eruditely: Sentence Examples
+Eruditely in a Sentence Examples

 1) While the scholars eruditely discussed the complex topic of human trafficking, they failed to notice that most of the audience was falling asleep.